-You can do this by sharing a treat, every time it doesn’t sit on your feet.
+You can share a treat whenever it doesn’t sit on your feet.
 Over time, your dog will associate not sitting on your feet with your approval.
 This will make it stop.

 That’s all from us about the whys of the behavior and the ways to prevent it.

-Answer: Anything lower than 32℉ is too cold for dogs.
-If your dog is a smaller breed, and/or has shorter hair be extra attentive.
+Anything lower than 32°F is too cold for dogs.
+If your dog is a smaller breed with shorter hair, be attentive.
 These dogs can develop hypothermia more easily.
-Below 20℉ you must keep your dog warmed.
+Below 20°F, you must keep your dog warmed.

-Answer: Yes.
+Yes.
 Dogs can die of hypothermia.
-When their body temperature falls below 99° F they’ll develop mild hypothermia.
+When their body temperature falls below 99°F, they’ll develop mild hypothermia.
 If the hypothermia is not treated, respiratory distress, cardiac arrest, and even death might occur.

-Answer: Yes.
+Yes.
 Dogs can get heat strokes.
 Not only that, but it can also prove fatal.
-When the temperature of the dog’s body rises too high it lowers the temp by panting.
-If the panting doesn’t do it, there is a possibility of heatstroke.
+When the temperature of the dog’s body rises too high, it lowers the temp by panting.
+If the panting doesn’t do it, heatstroke is possible.

 You don’t need to wonder why my dog sits on my feet.
 We’ve covered every possible reason for the behavior.

 If you have multiple dogs, try giving them all a place close to you.
 This will prevent any unnecessary competition between the dogs.